mnsdali/CarExplorerQtCpp/README.md

 # Carify 🚗

-## A minimalist Qt project that load a car dataset, displays it on a hoverable screen and that estimates your energy consumption rate based on the characteristics ( Battery Capacity in [kWh], Range [mph] ) that has been provided inside the dataset.
+## A minimalist Qt project that loads a car dataset, displays it on a hoverable screen and that estimates your energy consumption rate based on the characteristics ( Battery Capacity in [kWh], Range [mph] ) that has been provided inside the dataset.

 here's an snapshot of the software.